hyperledger/indy-node/setup.md

 #### Initializing Keep
 To run a node you need to generate its keys.
 The keys are stored on a disk in files in the location called `keep`.
 The  following generates keys for a node named `Alpha` in the keep.
-The keep for node `Alpha` is located at `~/.sovrin/Alpha`.
+The keep for node `Alpha` is located at `~/.indy/Alpha`.
 ```
-init_sovrin_keys --name Alpha [--seed 111111111111111111111111111Alpha] [--force]
+init_indy_keys --name Alpha [--seed 111111111111111111111111111Alpha] [--force]
 ```

 #### Running Node

 ```
-start_sovrin_node Alpha 9701 9702
+start_indy_node Alpha 9701 9702
 ```
 The node uses a separate UDP channels for communicating with nodes and clients.
 The first port number is for the node-to-node communication channel and the second is for node-to-client communication channel.

-#### Running a Sovrin test cluster.
+#### Running a Indy test cluster.
-If you want to try out a Sovrin cluster of a few nodes with the nodes running on your local machine or different remote machines, then you can use the script called, `generate_sovrin_pool_transactions`.
+If you want to try out a Indy cluster of a few nodes with the nodes running on your local machine or different remote machines, then you can use the script called, `generate_indy_pool_transactions`.
 Eg. If you want to run 4 nodes on you local machine and have
 5 clients bootstrapped so they can make write requests to the nodes, this is what you do.

 ```
-~$ generate_sovrin_pool_transactions --nodes 4 --clients 5 --nodeNum 1
+~$ generate_indy_pool_transactions --nodes 4 --clients 5 --nodeNum 1
 This node with name Node1 will use ports 9701 and 9702 for nodestack and clientstack respectively
-~$ generate_sovrin_pool_transactions --nodes 4 --clients 5 --nodeNum 2
+~$ generate_indy_pool_transactions --nodes 4 --clients 5 --nodeNum 2
 This node with name Node2 will use ports 9703 and 9704 for nodestack and clientstack respectively
-~$ generate_sovrin_pool_transactions --nodes 4 --clients 5 --nodeNum 3
+~$ generate_indy_pool_transactions --nodes 4 --clients 5 --nodeNum 3
 This node with name Node3 will use ports 9705 and 9706 for nodestack and clientstack respectively
-~$ generate_sovrin_pool_transactions --nodes 4 --clients 5 --nodeNum 4
+~$ generate_indy_pool_transactions --nodes 4 --clients 5 --nodeNum 4
 his node with name Node4 will use ports 9707 and 9708 for nodestack and clientstack respectively
 ```

 Now you can run the 4 nodes as
 ```
-start_sovrin_node Node1 9701 9702
+start_indy_node Node1 9701 9702
 ```
 ```
-start_sovrin_node Node2 9703 9704
+start_indy_node Node2 9703 9704
 ```
 ```
-start_sovrin_node Node3 9705 9706
+start_indy_node Node3 9705 9706
 ```
 ```
-start_sovrin_node Node4 9707 9708
+start_indy_node Node4 9707 9708
 ```

 These 4 commands created keys for 4 nodes `Node1`, `Node2`, `Node3` and `Node4`,